 What are cookies?

-When we refer to cookies we mean the small data files that are placed on your computer or mobile device when you visit a website and which are used to recognise you as a user when you visit and return to the website or in some cases in email communications we send to you, either for the duration of your visit (using a ‘session cookie’) or for repeat visits (a ‘persistent cookie’), but also other technologies which perform a similar functions (such as web beacons, flash cookies, pixel-tags etc).
+When we refer to cookies we mean the small data files that are placed on your computer or mobile device when you visit a website and which are used to recognize you as a user when you visit and return to the website or in some cases in email communications we send to you, either for the duration of your visit (using a ‘session cookie’) or for repeat visits (a ‘persistent cookie’), but also other technologies which perform a similar functions (such as web beacons, flash cookies, pixel-tags etc.).

 Cookies are widely used by website owners in order to make their websites work, or to function more efficiently, provide reporting information, to more generally provide you with a better and safe experience and, to provide you with customized content or advertising.

 We use first party cookies (cookies set by Belden) and third party cookies (cookies set by someone other than Belden) for reasons set out in this notice.

 Some cookies are required for technical reasons in order for our Websites to operate, and we refer to these as "essential" or "strictly necessary" cookies.
 Other cookies are optional and either allow us to provide enhanced functionality or personalize elements of our Website to you, or enable us to analyze how users interact with our Website and target the interests of our users in order to more generally enhance your experience.
 Third parties serve cookies through our Websites for functionality, analytics, advertising, and other purposes.
 This is described in more detail below.

 Types of cookies we use, and how you can control them.